Crusading was nog a cheap thing. How could the individual crusader finance his journey?

-Born around 1074, Hughes is the third son of Thibaud I and Adèle of Valois.
-In 1089, his half-brother Etienne-Henri succeeds Thibaud I as the head of the Counties of Blois and Meaux.
+Born around 1074, Hughes was the third son of Thibaud I and Adèle of Valois.
+In 1089, his half-brother Etienne-Henri succeeded Thibaud I as the head of the Counties of Blois and Meaux.
 Four years later, on 1 January 1093, Hugh inherited his other brother's Eudes IV Counties of Troyes, Vitry and Bar-sur-Aube.
 Hughes in 1102 was the first to officially take the title of Count of Champagne.
 He also was the first to settle in Troyes.
+Hughes was to play an important role in Templar history.

 Even such information as might have been contained in official Inquisition records has long since disappeared or been suppressed.
 Nicole and Charles, from their close study of Templar documents, are more emphatic: If you go back to the twelfth-century documents, there are numerous instances of women having joined the Order, certainly in its first century.
 Anybody that joined had to take an oath to give ‘my house, my lands and my body and soul to the Order, of the Temple’.
 You have women’s names at the end of these documents as well as men’s, and you often have couples joining—so the women must have taken the oath too.